YashTotale/react-hash-scroll/README.md

 #### Summary

-Scrolls to corresponding child element when one of the hashes is present in the url
+Scrolls to a corresponding child element when one of the hashes is present in the url

 #### Demo